tuethu/IBM-Data-Science-Course/Course 4_Python for Data Science and AI/Module 5_APIs and Data Collection/Readme.md

   - Uniform resource locator (URL) is the most popular way to find resources on the web.

   - URL is divided into three parts: scheme, internet address or base URL, and route

+    - Scheme:- This is this protocol, for this lab it will always be http://
+    - Internet address or Base URL :- This will be used to find the location here are some examples: www.ibm.com and  www.gitlab.com
+    - Route:- Location on the web server for example: /images/IDSNlogo.png

   - The GET method is one of the popular methods of requesting information.
 Some other methods may also include the body.
 ```